-Currently, there are still no direct studies assessing appropriate therapeutic interventions for dysphagia in MSA [7].
+With the exception of one study [72], there are no direct studies assessing appropriate therapeutic interventions for dysphagia in MSA [7].
 However, parallels may be drawn between MSA and Parkinson's disease dysphagia management strategies due to the similar nature of their difficulties.
-Attention to MSA-specific characteristics such as laryngeal stridor and ataxia will be important for the Speech and Language Therapist to consider in relation to future dysphagia management.
+Attention to MSA-specific characteristics such as laryngeal stridor and ataxia will be important for the SLT to consider in relation to future dysphagia management.

 Written by Lauren Gray, Speech and Language Therapist with special thanks to support from Gloucestershire Care Services Speech and Language Therapy department and members of the RCSLT.
+Updated by Speech and Language Therapists and Researchers at review in February 2025.